mrhunsaker/Graph_Digitizer_Java_Implementation/README.md

 Verify the file is:

-- A valid PNG or JPEG file
+- A valid image file
 - Readable by the current user
 - Not too large (tested up to 4K resolution)